 Support for Small Miners and Prospectors

-Therefore if we hold the balance of power we will seek to:
+Therefore if I hold the balance of power we will seek to:

 - Block any amendments to the Mining Act 1978 that may have a detrimental impact on the viability of prospectors and small scale miners.